 By now, you probably already know that there are weight limitations for trucks driving on Connecticut roads.
 However, you might wonder how these weights get checked.
 Will a police officer pull you over to check the weight of your vehicle?
-Will you get asked to fill out forms about the weight of the cargo that you carry?
+Will you be asked to fill out forms about the weight of the cargo that you carry?
 You must have your truck’s weight checked at a weigh station located on a Connecticut highway.
 There are six official weigh stations throughout the state of Connecticut that you can stop at to have a truck’s weight checked.

 A Typical Connecticut Weigh Station.
 This one is near Middletown.